 The treatment is very quick and easy - CPAP (continuous positive airway pressure) device, or "sleeping machine", a high-tech computerized compressor that supplies air under pressure through the face mask:

-A modern Automatic CPAP (aka APAP) has a smart algorithm which tries to keep the pressure lower for your convenience, but decreases it in real time when detects air flow limitation or airway blockage, so each time the problem is resolved in seconds, before blood saturation begins dropping.
+A modern Automatic CPAP (aka APAP) has a smart algorithm which tries to keep the pressure lower for your convenience, but increases it in real time when detects airflow limitation or airway blockage, so each time the problem is resolved in seconds, before blood saturation starts dropping.

-It's so easy to begin new life without all the problems, listed above!
+It's so easy to begin new life without all the problems, listed in the beginning of this article!
 Believe or not, but CPAP-therapy removes sleep apnea (but not it's reason) immediately, not after a few months or even days, so you will start feeling much-much-much better (I would say, begin your new life) next morning after the first night of the therapy.
 In fact, it will be your first night with good sleep and no suffocation for many years!
-It's like a fairy tale, but there are no miracles - physics only: the air pressure, produces by the "sleeping machine", mechanically keeps the tissues from collapsing and closing the airway.
+The next day will be your first day without sleepiness, lassitude and depression for, maybe, decades!
+It's like a fairy tale, but there are no miracles - physics only: the air pressure, produced by the "sleeping machine", mechanically keeps the tissues from collapsing and closing the airway.
 Voilà - no suffocation and its terrible effects anymore!
 Of course, it takes time to get used to the face mask (for example, I stopped feeling discomfort after 1.5 weeks, and stopped paying attention at all after 1.5 months), and you will not lose weight after just a few nights with CPAP, but the obstacle, which didn't allow you to lose weight, is removed literally immediately!
-In the following videos, people share their impressions in the first day after beginning CPAP therapy: 1, 2.

 WHAT SHOULD YOU DO TO BE DIAGNOSED?